 Diba Hareer – Community Developer and Office Administrator

-Diba was born and raised in a war zone, Afghanistan.
+Diba was born and raised in Afghanistan.
 Her refugee and displacement experience have taught her to put empathy at the heart of her work and acknowledge diversity.
 She believes in the work of grassroots establishments and is committed to supporting the changemakers.
 Since 2010 Diba has been involved with Medica Afghanistan, a Kabul based organization dedicated to supporting the survivors of Sexual and Gender-based Violence in Afghanistan.
 She is currently a passionate online volunteer of the organization.
-She wrote about the influence of traditions and cultural norms on girls withdrawal from school in Afghanistan.
+She has written about the influence of traditions and cultural norms on girls withdrawal from school in Afghanistan.

 AnaLori Smith – Community Developer for Disability and Sexuality

 AnaLori has advanced knowledge in disability studies, embodiment studies and the social determinants of health.
 She is a strong promoter of reproductive justice for clients with disabilities.
 Her MA research was on the embodied biographies of persons with chronic fatigue and pain in Ottawa, particularly focusing on the inaccessibility of community and social services (e.g., accessible transportation, affordable housing, and healthcare services) for persons with chronic illness.
 At Carleton, AnaLori served clients with various abilities and learning backgrounds, delivered academic and personal guidance, and connected clients to services to support their transition to higher learning.
 Personal interests include coffee shops, craft beer tasting, and decorating her apartment by the Museum of Nature.